dhoer/chef-selenium/README.md

 ## ChefSpec Matchers

-The Selenium cookbook includes custom [ChefSpec](https://github.com/sethvargo/chefspec) matchers you can use to test your own cookbooks.
+This cookbook includes custom [ChefSpec](https://github.com/sethvargo/chefspec) matchers you can use to test your own cookbooks.

 Example Matcher Usage